gmalsagov/CinemaBookingSystem/README.md

-Username for staff: admin,
-Password for staff: password

 Cinema Booking System

 This project aimed to design and implement a cinema booking management system as a JavaFX GUI application with the following minimum requirements: